Italian fashion: Economic significance

+International ownership and production

+The contemporary Italian fashion industry is characterised by a distinction between the nationality of a brand, the ownership of a company and the location of manufacturing.
+A number of historically Italian fashion houses are controlled by international luxury groups, while foreign-owned fashion companies may maintain substantial manufacturing operations in Italy.

+Italy has a large network of specialised manufacturers supplying both domestic and international brands.
+This includes companies involved in textiles, ready-to-wear, footwear, leather goods and accessories.
+As a result, Italian manufacturing remains an important part of global luxury and fashion supply chains regardless of the ownership of the final brand.

+The internationalisation of the sector is also reflected in the activities of Italian fashion companies abroad.
+Istat data on multinational enterprises show substantial international trade activity in textiles, wearing apparel and leather products, including both foreign-controlled enterprises operating in Italy and Italian companies operating through subsidiaries abroad.

+Consequently, the term “Italian fashion” can refer to several overlapping elements: Italian fashion brands and designers, production carried out in Italy, Italian-owned companies, and the broader industrial and cultural ecosystem associated with Made in Italy.

 Luxury conglomerates

 In recent years, several Italian luxury brands have been acquired by French conglomerates such as LVMH and Kering, consolidating French leadership in the global luxury sector.
 For example, LVMH acquired Fendi in 2001, Bulgari in 2011 and Loro Piana in 2013, while Kering gained control of Gucci in 1999, Bottega veneta in 2001 and Brioni in 2012.
 Also Swiss giant Richemont owns a few Italian houses like shoe-maker Gianvito Rossi and luxury watch manufacture Panerai.
 These conglomerates own a vast portfolio of high-fashion, jewelry, and leather goods brands, also managing their marketing and distribution strategies on a global scale.

-Italian luxury brands, while renowned for their craftsmanship, quality, and timeless design, often do not have the same economic or organizational scale as the French or Swiss giants.
-However, groups like Prada by buying rival Versace in a billion dollar deal in 2025 are now increasing their dimension in order to create an Italian conglomerate to compete with multinational groups that possess greater financial resources and infrastructures.
+Italian luxury brands often do not have the same economic or organizational scale as the French or Swiss giants; however, groups like Prada by buying rival Versace in a billion dollar deal in 2025 are now increasing their dimension in order to create an Italian conglomerate to compete with multinational groups that possess greater financial resources and infrastructures.

-Also OTB, even in a less great scale, can be considered a luxury hub of Italian and international brands (owning, among the others, Maison Margiela, Jil Sander and stocks in Amiri) competing in an increasingly globalized market.
+OTB, even in a less great scale, can be considered a luxury hub of Italian and international brands (owning, among the others, Maison Margiela, Jil Sander and stocks in Amiri) competing in an increasingly globalized market.

-Despite a few huge foreign companies have taken control of several iconic Italian houses, groups like Giorgio Armani, Brunello Cucinelli, Dolce & Gabbana, Ferragamo, Moncler, Tod's (which owns French brand Roger Vivier), Zegna (which owns Thom Browne and produces Tom Ford) continue to maintain their independence.
+Despite a few huge foreign companies have taken control of several iconic Italian houses, groups like Giorgio Armani, Brunello Cucinelli, Dolce & Gabbana, Ferragamo, Moncler, Tod's (which owns French brand Roger Vivier), and Zegna (which owns Thom Browne and produces Tom Ford) continue to maintain their independence.
 Even though the ownership of many of the most recognised Italian luxury fashion brands has changed hands, the country continues to account for an incredible proportion of luxury production.
 According to a Pambianco-PwC report as much as 78% of global luxury fashion is made in Italy.